Joel Grey

 Introduction

 Joel Grey (born Joel David Katz; April 11, 1932) is an American actor, singer, dancer, photographer, and theatre director.
 He is best known for portraying the Master of Ceremonies in the musical Cabaret on Broadway and in Bob Fosse's 1972 film adaptation.
-He has won an Academy Award, a BAFTA Award, a Golden Globe Award, and a Tony Award.
-He earned the Lifetime Achievement Tony Award in 2023.
+He has won an Academy Award, a BAFTA Award, a Golden Globe Award, and a Tony Award for his performances in the Cabaret stage musical and film.
+He earned the Lifetime Achievement Tony Award at the 76th Tony Awards in 2023.

 Grey's Tony-nominated roles include for the musical George M!
 (1968), Goodtime Charley (1975), and The Grand Tour (1979).
 After portraying Amos Hart in the Broadway revival of Chicago (1996), he originated the role of the Wizard of Oz in the musical Wicked (2003) and played Moonface Martin in the 2011 revival of Anything Goes.
-He directed the 2011 revival of Larry Kramer's The Normal Heart earning a Tony Award nomination for Best Direction of a Play.
+He co-directed the 2011 revival of Larry Kramer's The Normal Heart with George C. Wolfe, earning a Tony Award nomination for Best Direction of a Play at the 65th Tony Awards.

 Wikidata identifier